Hiking in Picos de Europa: Spain's Best-Kept Secret

 What and Where Are the Picos de Europa?

 What does Picos de Europa actually mean?
 As mentioned, the 'peaks of Europe' are close to the Atlantic Ocean coast, and the white peaks were the first thing sailors returning from North or South America saw.
 It signaled that they were almost home.
 The Picos de Europa span three different autonomous regions: Asturias, Cantabria, and Castile and León.
-The Picos also consist of three different massifs that are part of the Cantabrian mountain range, with the highest peak being Torre de Cerredo at 2,648 meters.
+The Picos consist of three distinct massifs within the Cantabrian mountain range, with the highest peak being Torre de Cerredo at 2,648 meters.
 The most distinctive peak in the area is Naranjo de Bulnes (locally known as Picu Urriellu) with a height of 2,519 meters.
 In addition to high mountain peaks, the region also boasts numerous deep caves, some of which are used to age cheeses.

 After the Sierra Nevada, Picos de Europa is the second-largest national park in Spain, offering endless hiking possibilities.
 There are more than 60 peaks higher than 2,500 meters in the area, fortunately, you don't have to climb them all.
 Alongside the high peaks, there are also many lakes in the area, including the Lagos de Covadonga, which are former glacial lakes.

 Being in a national park, there is a great diversity of flora and fauna.
-It is estimated that there are over 1,750 different species of trees, shrubs, and other plants present.
+There are estimated to be over 1,750 species of trees, shrubs, and other plants present.
 From juniper to lichen and meadow flowers, you will encounter a variety of vegetation along the way.

 The cousin of our mascot, the ibex, is the chamois (in the Picos de Europa, the Cantabrian variant), symbolizing the national park.
 In the past, chamois were nearly extinct due to hunting, but nowadays, you can encounter them high in the mountains.
 Also, the wolf, not just a topic of discussion in the Netherlands and Germany, has made a comeback in the Picos, and opinions are divided.
 The chance of encountering one is fortunately small, just like the brown bear that occasionally crosses over from a neighboring mountainous area.